-Michael Jackson’s Kids Are Contemplating Filing A Lawsuit Against Wade Robson and James Safechuck
+Michael Jackson’s Kids Are Contemplating Filing A Lawsuit Against Wade Robson And James Safechuck

 “It’s very important to them they carry forward their father’s legacy of philanthropy and humility,” the source shared.

 Jackson’s three kids are not the only members of the Jackson family that have slammed the documentary.
-As the Inquisitr previously reported, Jackson’s nephew, Taj Jackson, is thinking about making a documentary that counters Robson and Safechuck’s allegations against the late pop star.
-According to reports, Taj will start the documentary with 1993 allegations against his uncle before going through all the claims against his uncle.
+As The Inquisitr previously reported, Jackson’s nephew, Taj Jackson, is thinking about making a documentary that counters Robson and Safechuck’s allegations against the late pop star.
+According to reports, Taj will start the documentary with the 1993 allegations against his uncle before going through all the claims against his uncle.

 View this post on Instagram